Sensitivity of octant of $\theta_{23}$, CP violation and mass hierarchy in NO$\nu$A with multinucleon and detector effects: Results and Discussion

-In Fig. \ref{chapter65} we show the comparison of octant sensitivity $\chi^{2}$ as a function of the true value of $\theta_{23}$ taking into account the detector effect only for QE(+RPA)+2p2h process.
-The results are presented for the $\nu_{\mu}$+$\bar\nu_{\mu}$ mode for efficiency of 31.2\% ($\nu_{\mu}$) and 33.9\% ($\bar\nu_{\mu}$) denoted by the solid line.
-Additionally, the results for 80\% efficiency are shown with a dashed line.
+In Fig. \ref{chapter3} we show the comparison of octant sensitivity $\chi^{2}$ as a function of the true value of $\theta_{23}$ taking into account the detector effect only for QE(+RPA)+2p2h process.
+The results are presented for the $\nu_{\mu}$+$\bar\nu_{\mu}$ mode for efficiency of 31.2\% ($\nu_{\mu}$) and 33.9\% ($\bar\nu_{\mu}$) and for 80\%.
 The left panel corresponds to NH, while the right panel corresponds to IH.
+Solid lines depict the ESF with TE effect, whereas dashed lines represent ESF without TE.
 From this figure, one can determine the range of $\theta_{23}$ values for which the octant can be determined for $\delta_{CP}=\pm90^{\circ}$ at a specific confidence level.
 Though detector effects enhance the discrimination among LHP and UHP of the CPV phase, however, degeneracy with respect to octant of $\theta_{23}$ is still present (better for NH as true MH), and other methods are needed to break this degeneracy \cite{Bora:2014zwa}.
-Nonetheless, with the inclusion of detector effects, sensitivity increases slightly in HO for both MH, at more than 2$\sigma$ level.
+However, upon incorporating detector effects with an efficiency of 80\%, there is a slight increase in sensitivity in the HO for both MH, surpassing the 2$\sigma$ level.
+This improvement is also observed for NO$\nu$A efficiency, though remaining below the $2\sigma$ threshold.
 And sensitivity to measure $\theta_{23}$ is improved as detector efficiency is improved.
-Comparison between two panels of Fig. \ref{chapter65} shows that for IH, these sensitivities are less.
+Comparison between two panels of Fig. \ref{chapter3} shows that for IH, these sensitivities are less.

-In Fig. \ref{chapter66}, we compare the octant sensitivity as a function of the true value of $\delta_{CP}$ for two different true values of $\theta_{23}$.
+In Fig. \ref{chapter4}, we compare the octant sensitivity as a function of the true value of $\delta_{CP}$ for two different true values of $\theta_{23}$.
 The top panel corresponds to $\theta_{23}=42^{\circ}$ (LO), while the bottom panel corresponds to $\theta_{23}=48^{\circ}$ (HO).
 The analysis is performed for both the NH and IH hierarchies, displayed in the left and right panels, for the $\nu_{\mu}$+$\bar{\nu}_{\mu}$ mode.
 The curves are shown for two different detector efficiencies: 31.2\% (33.9\%) represented by the black line and 80\% represented by the magenta line.
-In addition to this variation, we also account for uncertainties by marginalizing over $|\Delta m^{2}_{31}|$, hierarchy, and $\delta_{CP}$ in our analysis.
 From this figure, it is observed that: